Burhan-Ahmed/URL-Shortener/README.md

 - EJS (Embedded Javascript)

 ## Point to Ponder
+- Since I am working on backend and do not have a UI.
+Thus using ejs for Server-Side Rendering.
 - Sync(Blocking "writeFileSync") mean that everything is done step by step Async(Non-Blocking "writeFile") mean that everything is done without stoping the execution even if a function take more time to excute